 “Why do stairs feel harder than they used to?” is a question many people notice quietly over time.
+A flight that once felt automatic may now require a little more attention or effort.

 After 60, changes in strength, balance, and coordination can make everyday movement feel more demanding — especially climbing or descending stairs.